Giving Your Child Up for Adoption in Buddhism

 If you’re a woman facing an unplanned pregnancy, it’s reasonable to assume there’s a lot running through your mind.
 You’re facing one of the biggest decisions you’ll ever make, and your choice will impact both you and your child forever.
 For a lot of women, religion plays a part in the decision-making process as well.
 If you’re a Buddhist, you may currently be wondering: Can I give my baby up for adoption in Buddhism?

 While no one can tell you what to do with your unplanned pregnancy, American Adoptions can absolutely help a Buddhist give a baby up for adoption.
 Our first recommendation to you if you are struggling with pursuing adoption as a Buddhist is to talk to someone you respect in your religious community.
+They’ll be able to give you valuable insight into adoption as it aligns with your faith.
 Our second recommendation is to learn as much as you can about the adoption process to decide for yourself if it aligns with your Buddhist principles.
+We want every woman to feel comfortable in her decision, no matter what faith she practices.

 How can a Buddhist pursue adoption for her baby?